arefathi/arefathi/README.md

 ### Hi there, folks 👋

 I am Arefat.
-I am a freelance developer and a student.
+I am a freelance developer and a MSc Student.
-I am currently working on #DigitalEthiopia for about a month now.
+Just graduated with BSc Degree in Computer Science and Engineering from Adama Science and Technology University.
-I have been freelancing for [Lesan AI](https://lesan.ai/services.html) for a while now and This was my latest project for them, a Telegram bot [@lesanaibot](https://t.me/lesanaibot) using Lesan's API to translate Amharic and English.
+I have been working on #DigitalEthiopia this past year.
+I am currently working on my self 🔎 I have been freelancing for [Lesan AI](https://lesan.ai/services.html) for a while now and This was my latest project for them, a Telegram bot [@lesanaibot](https://t.me/lesanaibot) using Lesan's API to translate Amharic and English.

 - 🔭 I’m currently working on some Docker side projects and React Native stuff.